-(1979) 6.5 Maternity Protection Convention 2000 (No. 183) Art 10 A woman shall be provided with the right to one or more daily breaks or a daily reduction of hours of work to breastfeed her child.
+Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 6.5 Maternity Protection Convention 2000 (No. 183) Art 10 A woman shall be provided with the right to one or more daily breaks or a daily reduction of hours of work to breastfeed her child.
 These breaks or the reduction of daily hours of work shall be counted as working time and remunerated accordingly.
-Protection of Tenants and Sharecroppers 4.2 ILO Recommendation 132 (1968) Tenants and Sharecroppers Art 4-8 Fair rents; adequate payment for crops; provisions for well-being; organisation; fair contracts; proceures for the settlement of disputes.
-Protection of smallholders 5 ILO Convention 117 (1962) Social Policy (Basic Aims and Standards) Art 4 Alienation with due regard to customary rights; assistance to form cooperatives; tenancy arrangements to secure highest possible living standards.
+Protection of Tenants and Share- croppers 4.2 ILO Tenants and Share- croppers Recom- mendation, 1968 (No.132) Art 4-8 Fair rents; adequate payment for crops; provisions for well-being; organisation; fair contracts; procedures for the settlement of disputes.
+Protection of Smallholders 5 ILO Convention No. 117 on Social Policy (Basic Aims and Standards) (1962) Art 4 Alienation with due regard to customary rights; assistance to form cooperatives; tenancy arrangements to secure highest possible living standards.

-Health and Safety 3.6 6.7 ILO Conventions 184 (2001) Safety and Health in Agriculture Art 7-21 Carry out risk assessments and adopt preventive and protective measures to ensure health and safety with respect to workplaces, machinery equipment, chemical tools and processors; ensure dissemination of information, appropriate training, supervision and compliance; special protection for youth and women workers; coverage against occupational health and disease.
-3.6 6.7 ILO Convention on Occupational Cancer 1974 (No 139) Members shall make every effort to have carcinogenic substances and agents to which workers may be exposed in the course of their work replaced by non- carcinogenic substances or agents or by less harmful substances or agents; in the choice of substitute substances or agents account shall be taken of their carcinogenic, toxic and other properties.
-3.6 6.7 ILO Convention on Invalidity Insurance (Agriculture) 1933 (No. 38) Art 1-6, 13, 17, 20,23 Maintenance of a scheme for invalidity Insurance for workers.
+Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection Health and Safety 3.6 6.7 ILO Convention No. 184 on Safety and Health in Agriculture (2001) Art 7-21 Carry out risk assessments and adopt preventive and protective measures to ensure health and safety with respect to workplaces, machinery equipment, chemical tools and processors; ensure dissemination of information, appropriate training, supervision and compliance; special protection for youth and women workers; coverage against occupational health and disease.
+3.6 6.7 ILO Convention No. 139 on Occupational Cancer (1974) Members shall make every effort to have carcinogenic substances and agents to which workers may be exposed in the course of their work replaced by non- carcinogenic substances or agents or by less harmful substances or agents; regarding the choice of substitute substances or agents, an account shall be taken of their carcinogenic, toxic and other properties.

-6.1 6.2 Convention on Maternity Protection 2000 (No. 183) Art 2-4 Maternity Protection and benefits Control or Eliminate the use of Dangerous Chemicals and Pesticides 7.2 Stockholm Convention on Persistent Organic Pollutants (2001) Arts 1-5 Prohibit and/or eliminate production and use of chemicals listed in Annex A (eg Aldrin, Chlordane PCB); restrict production and use of chemicals in Annex B (eg DDT); reduce or eliminate releases of chemicals listed in Annex C (eg Hexaclorobenze).
-7.2 Rotterdam Convention on Prior and Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade (1998) Art 1, 5, and 6 Curb trade banned and hazardous chemicals and pesticides; develop national procedures for control of their use and trade; list banned and hazardous chemicals and pesticides.
-UN Declaration on the Rights of Indigenous Peoples (2007) Art 21(1), 23, 24, 29(3) Improvement of livelihood and sanitation, health and housing, participate in health delivery; maintain traditional health systems; effective monitoring of health.
-ILO Convention No 148 on Working Environment (Air, Pollution, Noise and Vibration) 1977 Art 1-3 Provides for measures which should be taken to
+Referenced International Standards Theme in following P&C Convention Declaration Guiding Principles/ UN Outcome Documents Key Provisions Summary of Protection 3.6 6.7 ILO Convention No. 38 on Invalidity Insurance (Agriculture) (1933) Art 1-6, 13, 17, 20, 23 Maintenance of a scheme for invalidity insurance for workers.
+6.1 6.2 ILO Convention No. 183 on Maternity Protection (2000) Art 2-4 Maternity Protection and benefits.
+Control or Eliminate the use of Dangerous Chemicals and Pesticides 7.2 Stockholm Convention on Persistent Organic Pollutants (2001) Arts 1-5 Prohibit and/or eliminate production and use of chemicals listed in Annex A (e.g., Aldrin, Chlordane PCB); restrict production and use of chemicals in Annex B (e.g., DDT); reduce or eliminate releases of chemicals listed in Annex C (e.g., Hexachlorobenzene).
+7.2 Rotterdam Convention on Prior and Informed Consent Procedure for Certain Hazardous Chemicals and Pesticides in International Trade (1998) Art 1, 5, and 6 Curb trade of banned and hazardous chemicals and pesticides; develop national procedures for control of their use and trade; list banned and hazardous chemicals and pesticides.